 During the day the sun moves from your back to your front.
 The effect of that is that the canyon is more lit up by the sun in the middle of the day, compared to early or late.
 And more sun on the canyon floor means more color.

 Just remember that Horseshoe Bend gets extremely hot in summer.
 It’s not unusual with temperatures exceeding 100°F, with mornings and evenings a bit more comfortable.

 So to avoid the most extreme temperatures during summer, the best time to visit Horseshoe Bend is not in the middle of the day.
-Instead, visit earlier or later to dodge the hottest hours of the day.
+Instead, the best time to visit Horseshoe Bend is earlier or later in the day to dodge the hottest hours of the day.

 As the overlook at Horseshoe Bend is facing due west, you have the sun in front of you when you visit in the evening.

 Late in the day Colorado River is entirely in shadow, and the canyon appears to be less colorful.
-So the sunset is not the best time to visit Horseshoe Bend if you want to see it in full color.
+So the sunset is not the best time to visit Horseshoe Bend if you want to see Horseshoe Bend in full color.

-If you visit for sunet you will also notice that as soon as the sun sets in the horizon most people will take off quickly.
-So thanks to that you could get rather private time there by staying a bit later.
+If you visit for sunet you will also notice that as soon as the sun sets on the horizon most people will take off quickly.
+So thanks to that you could get rather private time at Horseshoe Bend by staying a bit later.

 The best time of the year to visit Horseshoe Bend